-The symposium will be co-organised by the partnership between the European Commission and the Council of Europe in the field of youth, the League of Arab States, the Tunisian governmental authorities, the North-South Centre of the Council of Europe, the Euro-Med Platform, the United Nations Population Fund and the European Youth Forum.
+The symposium "Youth participation for the promotion of peace, human rights and fundamental freedoms", will be co-organised by the partnership between the European Commission and the

+Council of Europe in the field of youth, the League of Arab States, the Tunisian governmental authorities, the North-South Centre of the Council of Europe, the Euro-Med Platform, the United Nations Population Fund and the European Youth Forum.
 It follows an invitation from the Tunisian authorities to host the seminar in Tunisia and hereby give an impetus to the current revision of national youth policies in the country.